 Students may join the SkillsUSA student organization.
 This club brings students who share common interests together for an exchange of ideas, and the opportunity to work towards a common purpose.
 It offers students recognition through a national program of awards and contests and seeks to cultivate excellence in leadership and in their technical skills.
 Visit http://www.skillsusa.org/ for more information.

 Mr. Boxler is a CareerTech alumnus of the HVAC program.
-He has 38 years of experience in the trade of HVAC, including teaching HVAC for the Adult Education program at CareerTech and Harrisburg Area Community College.
+He has over 35 years experience in the trade of HVAC, including teaching HVAC for the Adult Education program at CareerTech and Harrisburg Area Community College.
 Mr. Boxler has an NCCER and EPA 608 Refrigerant Safety Universal Certification and Proctor Certifications.